Tanmayvv/Project-Aasaan/README.md

 # Project-Aasaan
-Developed and implemented a mobile app focused on helping older demographic
+Developed and implemented a mobile application focused on helping older and differently abled people to efficiently locate all important services within a smartphone using ML.

+Applied various techniques to locate bugs and errors in application.

 Handy and easy to use app for older &amp; differently abled people.